Arsenio Hall: Personal life

 In 1997, after being out of the public eye for three years, Hall gave an interview to dispel rumors regarding what had driven him off stage.
 "I went on the Internet," he said, "and read I was in detox at Betty Ford.
 I got online under a fake name and typed in, 'I know Arsenio better than anyone else and he's not in detox, you idiots!'"

 Hall has one son, born in 1998.
 Hall says he took time off to raise his son before resuming The Arsenio Hall Show in 2013.
 Hall had an interest in returning to the business eventually, but his decision was not confirmed until he appeared on Lopez Tonight in 2009 (although he initially considered a weekend show because he did not want to compete in ratings against his friend George Lopez).

-On May 5, 2016, Hall filed a $5 million defamation lawsuit against Sinéad O'Connor after she claimed he had fueled Prince's drug habit and had also spiked her drink at a party at Eddie Murphy's house.
+On May 5, 2016, Hall filed a $5 million defamation lawsuit against Sinéad O'Connor after she claimed he had fueled Prince's drug habit and had also spiked his drink at a party at Eddie Murphy's house.
 Hall dropped the lawsuit after O'Connor apologized and retracted her allegations.